Alejog20/Alejog20/README.md

 ### About Me

-I am a versatile software engineer with a core passion for developing high-performance backend systems and intelligent data solutions.
+I am an analyst and software developer with a core passion for developing high-performance backend systems and intelligent data solutions.
 My expertise spans from building robust Python automation tools to architecting scalable APIs and dynamic front-end interfaces.
 I thrive on transforming complex requirements into clean, efficient, and well-documented code, whether I'm handling large datasets, developing RESTful services, or creating interactive user experiences, I also have knowledge with Data Analytics and ML algorithms.

 <br>